Dick Durbin

-Richard Joseph Durbin (born November 21, 1944) is an American politician and attorney serving as the senior United States senator from the state of Illinois, a seat he has held since 1997.
-A member of the Democratic Party, Durbin is in his fifth Senate term and has served since 2005 as the Senate Democratic Whip (the second-highest position in the Democratic leadership in the Senate) and since 2025 as the Senate minority whip.
+Richard Joseph Durbin (born November 21, 1944) is an American politician and attorney serving as the senior United States senator from Illinois, a seat he has held since 1997.
+A member of the Democratic Party, Durbin is in his fifth Senate term and has served since 2005 as the Senate Democratic Whip (the second-highest position in Democratic leadership in the Senate) and since 2025 as the Senate minority whip.
 He is the longest-serving Democratic whip since the position was established in 1913.
-Durbin chaired the Senate Judiciary Committee from 2021 to 2025, and led the Ketanji Brown Jackson Supreme Court nomination hearings.

 Durbin was born in East St. Louis, Illinois.
-He graduated from the School of Foreign Service and the Georgetown University Law Center.
-Working in state legal counsel throughout the 1970s, he made an unsuccessful run for lieutenant governor of Illinois in 1978.
-He later maintained a private law practice and co-owned a pub in Springfield.
+After graduating from the School of Foreign Service and Georgetown University Law Center, he worked in state legal counsel throughout the 1970s.
+Durbin made an unsuccessful run for lieutenant governor of Illinois in 1978, and later maintained a private law practice and co-owned a pub in Springfield.
 Durbin was elected to the U.S. House of Representatives in 1982, representing the Springfield-based 20th congressional district.

-After serving seven House terms, Durbin was elected to the U.S. Senate in 1996 and reelected in 2002, 2008, 2014, and 2020.
+After serving seven House terms, Durbin was elected to the U.S. Senate in 1996, and reelected in 2002, 2008, 2014, and 2020.
 He has served as the Senate Democratic whip since 2005—under Harry Reid until 2017, and under Chuck Schumer since 2017.
 During that time, he had two periods as Senate majority whip (from 2007 to 2015 and from 2021 to 2025), and three as minority whip (from 2005 to 2007, from 2015 to 2021, and since 2025).
+He became the oldest serving Democratic senator upon the death of Dianne Feinstein in 2023.
 As of 2024, Durbin is the longest-serving Senate party whip in U.S. history.

-He is the dean of Illinois's congressional delegation.
+Durbin chaired the Senate Judiciary Committee from 2021 to 2025.
+He also led the Ketanji Brown Jackson Supreme Court nomination hearings and is the dean of Illinois's congressional delegation.
 On April 23, 2025, he announced that he would not seek reelection in 2026.

-Early life, education and career
+Early life and education

-Durbin was born in East St. Louis, Illinois, to an Irish-American father, William Durbin, and a Lithuanian-born mother, Anna (née Kutkin; Lithuanian: Ona Kutkaitė).
+Richard Joseph Durbin was born in East St. Louis, Illinois, on November 21, 1944, to an Irish-American father, William Durbin, and a Lithuanian-born mother, Anna (née Kutkin; Lithuanian: Ona Kutkaitė).
 He graduated from Assumption High School in East St. Louis in 1962.
 During his high school years he worked at a meatpacking plant.
 He earned a B.S. from the School of Foreign Service at Georgetown University in 1966.
 Durbin interned in Senator Paul Douglas's office during his senior year in college, and worked on Douglas's unsuccessful 1966 reelection campaign.
-Durbin adopted the nickname "Dick", which he did not previously use, after Douglas mistakenly called him by that name.
+Durbin adopted the nickname "Dick", which he had not previously used, after Douglas called him by that name.

+Durbin earned his J.D. from Georgetown University Law Center in 1969 and was admitted to the Illinois bar later that year.